Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Acknowledgments

-\ifdefined\ESREL \begin{acknowledgement} This research resulted from the "Integrated intelligent railway wheel condition prediction" (INTERACT) project, supported by the ETH Mobility Initiative.
-Special thanks go to the domain experts from SBB, supporting our efforts with data acquisition and valuable expertise. \end{acknowledgement} \fi \ifdefined\RailRapid \begin{acks} This research resulted from the "Integrated intelligent railway wheel condition prediction" (INTERACT) project, supported by the ETH Mobility Initiative.
-Special thanks go to the domain experts from SBB, supporting our efforts with data acquisition and valuable expertise. \end{acks} \fi
+This research resulted from the "Integrated intelligent railway wheel condition prediction" (INTERACT) project, supported by the ETH Mobility Initiative.
+Special thanks go to the domain experts from SBB, supporting our efforts with data acquisition and valuable expertise.

 \ifdefined\ARXIV

 \fi